300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Full this well-known line from an iconic Queen track: “I see a little bit silhouetto of a person, Scaramouche, Scaramouche, will you do the ________?”

-- By which 12 months was the favored online game Fortnite first launched?
+- Wherein 12 months was the favored online game Fortnite first launched?

 - We’re all lacking a cool IPA within the pub – what does the acronym stand for?